anarisris/presentations/README.md

-# Presentations
+# About
-Collection of presentations I have held about front-end, UI and UX design related topics.
+Collection of given presentations about front end, UI/UX and design-related topics.